 top of page

 Welcome to the home of happy, healthy puppies!
 Visitors and even the staff at the vet's office, tell us that we have "very happy" dogs.
-We raise and train our dogs and puppies with lots of care, love, guidance and understanding...zero stress / trauma and that creates canine happiness!
-Puppies are kept with their dams until they go home with you...no down time without a loving role model.
+We raise our dogs and puppies with lots of positivity, love, guidance and understanding...zero stress / trauma and that creates tons of canine joy!
+Puppies are kept with their dams as a teacher until they go home with you.
+They have a constant loving role model...so important!

 You are invited to visit anytime by appointment to meet the pack!